What Does Zach Roloff Do for a Living Now That He's Not Giving Tours at the Farm?

 The father of three previously helped his father Matt Roloff on Roloff Farms by providing guided tours of the property, among other responsibilities — but he's since stopped lending a hand.
 That's because Zach and Tori moved to Battle Ground, Wash., back in October 2021, following failed negotiations between Zach and Matt over the price of the farmhouse and surrounding acreage.

-Previously Zach coached for competitive youth soccer teams in Oregon.
-It's unclear whether he has continued to coach in Washington (or whether it was even a paying position,) but
+Previously, Zach coached for competitive youth soccer teams in Oregon.
+It's unclear whether he has continued to coach in Washington, or whether it was even a paying position.
+However, it's clear Zach found true pleasure in working with youth soccer players.

-"My most rewarding experience has been seeing all the kids that come back every year at tryouts," he told retailer Lock Laces in a 2017 interview.
-"I love seeing the kids come back that I had the previous year, and it feels great that they want to come back and be a part of the same team and have me as a coach again."
+In a 2017 interview with retailer Lock Laces, Zach said, "I love seeing the kids come back that I had the previous year, and it feels great that they want to come back and be a part of the same team and have me as a coach again."

 Over the last few years, Zach has also hosted soccer fundraisers to build awareness for dwarf athletics.
 "The game has shaped who I am in tons of ways," he shared.
 "Everything comes back to soccer.
 It taught me a lot about teamwork and sacrifice … A lot of my life philosophies can be traced back to soccer."